Monte Sereno, California: Politics

-Monte Sereno is also served by District 1 Santa Clara County Supervisor Mike Wasserman.
+Monte Sereno is also served by District 5 county supervisor Margaret Abe-Koga.

 Schools

 Most of Monte Sereno's residents are served by the Los Gatos Union Elementary School or Saratoga Elementary School districts (for elementary and middle schools) and Los Gatos-Saratoga Union High School Districts (for high school).
 A small portion of residents, primarily in the Bicknell Road area, are served by the Campbell Union School and the Campbell Union High School districts.

 Public services

 Public services for Monte Sereno are served by those of the town of Los Gatos.
 These include the Los Gatos-Monte Sereno Police Department, the Los Gatos Parks and Recreation Department, and Los Gatos youth sports leagues.